WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 The TLS server public key certificate of the TNG.

 ### Trust Network Participant (TNP)
-A Trust Network Participant (TNP) is an acronym used to label certificates, infrastructure, or technical artifacts made available by GDHCN participants.
+Trust Network Participant (TNP) is an acronym used to label certificates, infrastructure, or technical artifacts made available by GDHCN Participants under the GDHCN Trust Network.

-#### Trust Network Participant Back-end
+#### GDHCN Participant Backend System
-A Trust Network Participant's back-end system for managing the local part of information.
-The implementation of Trust Network Participant's back-end is not in the scope of this document.
-A national back-end can be also understood as a trusted party on-boarded in the Trust Network Gateway (can be a script, a proxy or a web server as well).
+A GDHCN Participant's Backend System for managing the local part of information.
+The implementation of GDHCN Participant's Backend System is not in the scope of this document.
+A national backend can be also understood as a trusted party on-boarded in the Trust Network Gateway (can be a script, a proxy or a web server as well).

 #### Trust Network Participant - Signing Certificate Authority  (TNP<sub>SCA)
-The SCA public key certificate of a Trust Network Participants (could be more than one).
+The SCA public key certificate of a GDHCN Participants (could be more than one).

 #### Trust Network Participant - Transport Layer Security (TNP<sub>TLS</sub>)
-The TLS client authentication public key certificate of a Trust Network Participant's back-end system.
+The TLS client authentication public key certificate of a GDHCN Participant's Backend System.

 #### Trust Network Participant - Transport Layer Security (TNP<sub>UP</sub>)
-The public key certificate that a Trust Network Participant uses to sign data packages that are uploaded to the TNG.
+The public key certificate that a GDHCN Participant uses to sign data packages that are uploaded to the TNG.

 #### Trust Network Participant Verifier
-A system utilized by a Trust Network Participant to verify the digital signature of a Verifiable Digital Health Certificate.
+A system utilized by a GDHCN Participant to verify the digital signature of a Verifiable Digital Health Certificate.

 ### Trusted Service